 EXPAT RECOMMENDED BUSINESSES

 In addition to the weekly Meeting, the Club helps facilitate various member organized activities such as special interest groups and excursions that take place outside of the regular meetings offering the opportunity to socialize and make friends with others that share a common interest.
-[NOTE: Special Interest Groups are currently not active during the Covid-19 Pandemic.

 Click this button for more information: Activities